TABLE OF CONTENTS

 How to Calculate Your Profit Margin

-Although there are accounting tools available to help you quickly find your margins, you can quickly calculate it yourself using a pen and paper.
+Although there are accounting tools available to help you quickly find your margins, you can also quickly calculate it yourself using a pen and paper.

 To find your gross profit margin, start by taking the retail price of a product or service and subtract the cost of labor and materials that go into making it.
 Once you have that figure, divide it by the retail price to find the gross profit margin of that item.
-For instance, a $50 product that costs $40 to produce has a gross profit margin of 20 percent.
+For instance, a $50 product that costs $40 to produce has a gross profit margin of 20%.

 Tips for Improving Your Profit Margin

 The question of “what is a good net profit percentage” often shrouds the judgment of small business owners.
 Instead, a good profit margin can usually be generated by simply reducing overhead expenses wherever possible.
-The lower your overhead, the higher your margins.

 Watch Your Sales